 The Middle Ground Journal Submission Guidelines

 Contributors are solely responsible for the opinions, analyses, and conclusions of their essays.
-The editors, MWWHA disclaim any responsibility for the opinions and analyses of the contributors and those who submit comments.
+The editors and MWWHA disclaim any responsibility for the opinions and analyses of the contributors and those who submit comments.
 We have made every effort to alert our contributors on the importance of respecting intellectual property rights.
 If one of our contributors has mistakenly submitted an image that is not open sourced, please email the Chief Editor and we will remove the image(s) immediately.
 The contributors are solely responsible for all of words and images they submit for publication.

 Please include your full name and institutional affiliation when you comment.
 The Middle Ground Journal reserves the right to refuse to post comments for any reason.